-The Benaroya name has been synonymous with award-winning real estate in the Puget Sound area for over 60 years.
+The Benaroya name has been synonymous with award-winning real estate in the Puget Sound area for more than 60 years.

-Established in 1956 by Jack Benaroya, the Benaroya Company grew to become the largest warehouse and office developer in the Pacific Northwest.
+Established in 1956 by Jack Benaroya, the Benaroya Company grew to become the largest industrial and office developer in the Pacific Northwest.

 In 1984, Larry Benaroya took over management of the Company.